 John Finlayson - Foundation AGC Member

-Over the last 7 years I have worked in 3 secondary schools, including two in Coventry, as a science teacher.
-I am a member of St John's, Westwood Church and a member of the leadership team of the Church in Burton Green.
-It is an honour to serve the pupils, parents and staff at Burton Green Primary and All Saints' Primary as a Foundation Governor.
+I have worked in 3 secondary schools, including two in Coventry, as a science teacher.
+I live in Burton Green and am one of the leaders of Trinity Church, Burton Green.
+It is an honour to serve the pupils, parents and staff at Burton Green and All Saints' as a Foundation Governor.

 Claire Harman-Sherwood - Parent AGC Member

 It is great pleasure to take the role of parent governor.
 I have two children in year 1 and 4.
 As a parent I value the outstanding education our children receive in a nurturing environment.
 The whole child is celebrated and strengths of children are even further nurtured ensuring all children develop into unique happy individuals.

 I feel very fortunate to be able to spend time in All Saints reception class and listen to children read weekly.
 The magic of watching children grow in confidence and ability is real honour.